 Of course, it’s not really an evolutionary debacle.
 If we evolved with these processes, it means we needed them to survive at some point.
 We just generally don’t need them now.

 But knowledge is half the battle.
-Just knowing this stuff gives us an edge.
-We just need to figure out how to gently offset the natural physiological responses.
+Just knowing this gives us an edge.
+Only now we need to figure out how to gently offset the natural physiological responses.

 Outsmart them, kind of.
 But outsmart them in a sane, healthy, and most importantly, SUSTAINABLE way.